Sunday 2nd September 2018

 The event provides free parking at the event village at Ramscombe, Over Stowey, Quantock Hills, TA5 1HN.
 There will also be a bike repair facility and catering by Little Van Rouge.

-For the second year running we are delighted to be operating under the umbrella of Channel Events – bringing even more knowledge, experience and friendly faces to the 2017 Quantock Quake – with Dan Brice still very much at the helm of this now established event in the Quantocks calendar.
+For the third year running we are delighted to be operating under the umbrella of Channel Events – bringing even more knowledge, experience and friendly faces to the 2018 Quantock Quake – with Dan Brice still very much at the helm of this now established event in the Quantocks calendar.

 Places are strictly limited to 200, the Quantock Quake has sold out for the last 3 years – Enter now to avoid disappointment!